Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 You can also make a homemade no-see-um repellent with essential oils.
 Oils like citronella, lavender, peppermint, and eucalyptus oil naturally repel no-see-ums.

-You can also add about 15 to 20 drops of essential oil to a cup of water in a spray bottle.
-This makes a simple DIY noseeum spray to use around your yard.
+In addition, you can add 15 to 20 drops of essential oil to a cup of water in a spray bottle.
+This solution makes a simple DIY no-see-um spray to use around your yard.

 3. Hedge Shrubbery and Mow the Lawn

-Another noseeum control method is to keep your lawn cut short.
-This will eliminate potential hiding spots and breeding grounds for these insects.
+Another no-see-um control method is to keep your lawn cut short.
+Doing this will eliminate potential hiding spots and breeding grounds for these insects.

 Also, trim back any overgrown bushes, shrubs, or vegetation around the perimeter of your yard.
-This will also make your yard less inviting to these biting gnats.
+It will make your yard less inviting to these biting gnats.

 4. Fix Leaks